MicrosoftDocs/security/security-docs/MSRC/FY18-Strategy-Brief.md

 | Have a well-defined security policy with clear standards and guidance for your organization | Proactively maintain controls and measures, and regularly test them for accuracy and effectiveness | Adopt least privilege administrator principles; eliminate persistent administrator rights |
 | Maintain proper hygiene—most attacks could be prevented with timely patches and antivirus | Maintain tight control over change management policies | Use the lessons-learned process to gain value from every major incident |
 | Employ multi-factor authentication to strengthen protection of accounts and device | Monitor for abnormal account and credential activity to detect abuse | Enlist, educate, and empower users to recognize likely threats and their own role in protecting business data |

+#### The following individuals contributed to this strategy brief: Alex Harmon, Bryan Casper, Cory Gehr, John Dellinger, Monica Drake, Brian Hooper, Kristina Laidler, Cory Marchand, Steven Meyers, Phillip Misner, Ben Ridgway, Joanna Sharpe, Darrell West, and Hannah West.

+##### © 2018 Microsoft Corporation.
+All rights reserved.
+This document is for informational purposes only.
+MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS SUMMARY.